emre/lighthive/docs/helpers.rst

     :param start_at: (datetime.datetime) Starts after that time to process ops.
     :param stop_at: (datetime.datetime) Stops at that time while processing ops.

-account_history is an important call for the STEEM applications.
+account_history is an important call for the HIVE applications.
 A few use cases:

 - Getting incoming delegations
 - Filtering transfers on specific accounts